- What Are Digestive Enzymes?

 Abuse of alcohol is a big reason for getting chronic and intense pancreatitis that can lead to pancreatic exocrine dysfunction.

-Growing old is one of the reason for decline in digestive enzyme production.
-Some experts like Dr. Edward Howell believe that the quantity of the digestive enzymes in the body is present at birth and the dieting choices that mainly include cooked food can cause the depletion of the digestive enzymes as time goes by.
+Growing old is one of the reasons for the decline in digestive enzyme production.
+Some experts like Dr. Edward Howell believe that the quantity of the digestive enzymes in the body is present at birth, and the dieting choices that mainly include cooked food can cause the depletion of the digestive enzymes as time goes by.

 How Do I Know I’m Not Producing Enough Digestive Enzymes?